gabrielatrindade/commodities_analysis/README.md

 *Besides pandas library I used `pandas_profiling` to have an overview of each column.

 - [5_commodities_visualization](https://github.com/gabrielatrindade/commodities_analysis/blob/master/5_commodities_visualization.ipynb):
 Getting information from 5 commodities, using visualization.
-Some graphs are plotted here for the following questions:
+Some graphs are plotted here for the following questions: \
+              1. Largest producers / consumers per commodity \
+              2. Balance between production and consumption in respective origin countries \
+              3. Percentage of consumption of commodity for the largest producers \
+              4. Stock level balance throughout the years \
+              5. Top 7 Exporters per Commodity in a year

    I used Pandas, numpy, seaborn, and matplotlib libraries.

  ## 🗂 Folder